 On 10 March 2005, according to The White House Office of the Press Secretary, sanctions were extended for another year.
-[83]
+[83a] On 30 September 2006 legislation was passed which codified US sanctions on Iran while providing the Administration with flexibility to tailor those sanctions in appropriate circumstances and impose sanctions upon entities that aid the Iranian regime's development of nuclear weapons.
+[83b]